springernature/vpat/springerlink.md

 <br><br>
 Images located at checkout.springer.com lack accessible text, and do not provide adequate context when they are used as links.
 These issues are resolved in the new version of the checkout process design at order.springer.com; we are in the process of transferring all checkout content to the new design.
 <br><br>
 Third party scripts including advertising scripts or customer services widgets (among others), may inject content that includes links with no accessible text, or poorly-named accessible text.
-Where we know of deficiencies, we have contacted third party suppliers to request repairs or are actively seeking solutions.
+When we become aware of deficiencies, we contact third party suppliers to request repairs or are actively seeking solutions.
 Additionally, where possible, we aim to provide equivalent alternatives to problematic content.
 </td>
 </tr>
 <tr id="pointer-gestures" valign="top">